Sandbox provides up to $25K in cumulative funding.

 - Sandbox is structured into 3 cohorts per year (Spring, Summer, and Fall), and each cohort has an application associated with it.

 - As a new Sandbox student / team you can apply for any cohort.
+You can also be a one person team if you don't have team members yet.

 - Whether you extend or re-apply you have to fulfill the requirements of each cohort that you participate in.